 The intriguing allure of bushwalking

 One of the most enticing activities many retirees (and indeed younger visitors and residents) enjoy is bushwalking – which is practically an umbrella term for a range of hiking activities through Australia’s most colorful inland landscapes and national parks.
 The continent is renowned far and wide for its endemic biosphere and one can relish in the unique composition of flora and fauna that create a mosaic across the diverse landscape.
 This results in positively jaw-dropping scenery and sites which have to be seen in order to be believed.
 The best part about bushwalking lies in the fact that, if you find the most opportune retirement home location, it is absolutely free of charge.
 Therefore, as you browse for the facilities, make sure they are at least within a reasonable driving distance of iconic Australian national parks.
+Here are the things you need to bring on your first Australia bushwalking tour.

 Of course, there is a lot more to it